dt-dtran/learn-go/notes/basic.md

 ## Arrays

+Array is a fixed length list of elements.

 ### Slices

-Array is a fixed length list of things.
 Slice is an array that can grow or shrink.
 A slice does not store any data, it just describes a section of an underlying array.

 Slice syntax consist of: